michael-milette/moodle-filter_filtercodes/README.md

     <input id="email" name="email" type="email" required="required" {ifloggedin}readonly{/ifloggedin} value="{email}">
     <input id="name" name="name" type="text" required="required" {ifloggedin}readonly{/ifloggedin} value="{fullname}">

-**Question: Why do administrators see the text of all other roles when using {ifminxxxx}Content{/ifminxxxx} tags?**
+### Why do administrators see the text of all other roles when using {ifminxxxx}Content{/ifminxxxx} tags?

-Answer: This is normal as the administrator has the permission of all other roles. the {ifmin...} tags will display content if the user has a minimum of the specified role or above.
+This is normal as the administrator has the permission of all other roles. the {ifmin...} tags will display content if the user has a minimum of the specified role or above.
 For example, {ifminteacher}Content here!{/ifminteacher} will display "Content here!" whether the user is a teacher, course creator, manager or administrator even if they are not a teacher.

-**Question: Is there a tag to display...?**
+### Is there a tag to display...?

-Answer: Only the tags listed in the documentation are currently supported.
+Only the tags listed in the documentation are currently supported.
 We are happy to add new functionality in future releases of FilterCodes.
 Please post all requests in the [Bug Tracker](http://github.com/michael-milette/moodle-filter_filtercodes/issues).
 You'll find a link for this on the plugin's page.
 The subject line should start with "Feature Request: ".
 Please provide as much detail as possible on what you are trying to accomplish and, if possible, where in Moodle the information would come from.
 Be sure to check back on your issue as we may have further questions for you.

-**Question: How can I test to see if all of the tags are working?**
+### How can I test to see if all of the tags are working?

-Answer: Create a Page on your Moodle site and include the following code:
+Create a Page on your Moodle site and include the following code:
 * First name: {firstname}
 * Surname: {surname}
 * Fullname: {fullname}